CharlottePrimiceri/ProbabilisticRobotics/README.md

 And the 2D laser pose obtained is:
   <img src="https://github.com/CharlottePrimiceri/ProbabilisticRobotics/blob/main/04-Calibration/images/sim_ls1iteration.png">

-- 1 iteration of the least squares algorithm on dataset divided in 10 batches + some Iterations on the whole dataset.
+- <ins>1 iteration of the least squares algorithm on dataset divided in 10 batches + some Iterations on the whole dataset</ins>\
 First I've tried to divide the dataset in 5 batches, but without significant results, then with 10 batches (2434\10 with 4 as reminder parts so the last batch is of 247 values).\
 In particular I needed to modify the function robot_config_f() by adding as argument the value of the steering angle corresponding to its previous value with respect the first one for each batch.\
 Then I perturbed, for each batch, the dataset from the first index to the last value of the current batch, so U(1:last_value, :).\
 For each batch, in the computation of the front wheel pose, is perturbed one kinematic parameter, each time a different one, by adding and subtracting the perturbation vector.\